Obbie12/inventory-app/README.md

 # Inventory Management System

-A modern web application built with Vue.js for managing warehouse inventory with real-time CRUD operations and authentication.
+A modern web application built with Golang And Vue.js for managing warehouse inventory with real-time CRUD operations and authentication.

 ## Features